 A wide range of day programs exist for adults with developmental and/or intellectual disabilities.
 While day programs will typically consist of social and recreational programming, some programs may have more of a focus on ongoing skill development (including pre-employment and life skills).
 Some of these programs are highlighted below, however this is not an exhaustive list.
-Please note, many programs may be on hold or operating virtually due to the COVID-19 pandemic.

-Some day programs may offer funded spots through Developmental Services Ontario and/or fee for service options (which Passport funding can often be applied to).
+Some day programs may offer funded spots through Developmental Services Ontario and/or fee for service options (to which Passport funding can often be applied).

-Brighton Launch - Day Programs - Offers several day program options for adults with disabilities with a focus on life skills and employment experience.
+Brighton Launch - Launch Day Programs - Offers several day program options for adults with disabilities with a focus on life skills and employment experience.